Ficool

 He raised an eyebrow.
 "I'm not your host.
 I'm your last option."

-Not because he'd done anything wrong, but because I didn't understand him.
-He was unpredictable.
-Sharp.
-Silent in all the wrong ways.
-And I was too raw—too shaken—to handle that kind of energy right now.
+I didn't trust him.
+He hadn't done anything wrong, but I didn't understand him.
+He was unpredictable and silent when I needed clarity.
+I was too shaken to handle that kind of energy.

 So I didn't move.